brightbox/terraform-provider-brightbox/website/docs/r/database_server.html.markdown

 * `description` - (Optional) A further description of the Database Server
 * `maintenance_weekday` - (Optional) Numerical index of weekday (0 is Sunday, 1 is Monday...) to set when automatic updates may be performed.
 Default is 0 (Sunday).
 * `maintenance_hour` - (Optional) Number representing 24hr time start of maintenance window hour for x:00-x:59 (0-23).
 Default is 6
+* `snapshots_schedule` - (Optional) A crontab pattern to determine approximately when scheduled snapshots will run (must be at least hourly)
 * `database_engine` - (Optional) Database engine to request.
 Default is mysql.
 * `database_version` - (Optional) Database version to request.
 Default is 5.5.
 * `database_type` - (Optional) ID of the Database Type required.